SajeelHussain/Excel-Sales-Charts-Dashboards/README.md

    - Create Bar Charts for `Sales by Product Category` and `Sales by City`.

 4. **Design the Dashboard:**
-   - Arrange the charts and add a `Sales by City Table` for additional details.
+   - Arrange the charts and add a `Sales by Product Table` for additional details.
    - Format the dashboard for readability, ensuring a clean layout and professional design.

 5. **Finalize and Save:**